sawfly29/news-web-site/README.md

-# AutodocTestTask
+# NewsWebSite

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.3.

-## Development server
+## Development

-Run `ng serve` for a dev server.
+Run `npm start` to start developer frontend application along with backend server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+Backend server runs on `http://localhost:3004/`.

 ## Build